cdrcdr8711/A-python-GUI-and-backend-exercise/README.md

-# A-python-GUI-and-backend-exercise
+# A-python-GUI-and-backend-project
-A python GUI and backend exercise
+A python GUI and backend project